UNINETTSigma2/documentation/help/how_to_write_good_support_requests.md

 Instead of telling us that the example can be found in `~/myexample/` it is much easier for us if you give us the full path, e.g.
 `/home/myuser/myexample/`.
+Use `pwd`to get the full path for your current folder.

 The reason is that we don't know where `~` points to in your case.
 We have hundreds of users and we do not remember usernames.
 For the staff `~` will